Alex Radita’s Parents Guilty Of Murder: Dead 15-Year-Old Starved, Neglected

 “They knew he was dying.”

-CBC News reported that, because there was planning and forcible confinement by the couple, they would be found guilty of first-degree murder of their teenage son.
+CBC News reported that because there was planning and forcible confinement by the couple, they would be found guilty of first-degree murder of their teenage son.
 Alex’s parents have been in custody since they were arrested, and on Friday both were given life sentences.

 A social worker hopes Alex Radita's tragic death will lead to changes in the social safety net to protect children. https://t.co/YJ4buzbDpP pic.twitter.com/s8jzu2klF2